René Moawad: Parliamentary career

-Election and assassination
+Election and death

 Following the Taif Agreement to end the civil war, the National Assembly met on 5 November 1989 at the Qoleiat air base in North Lebanon and elected Moawad as President of Lebanon.
 The post had been vacant since the expiration of Amine Gemayel's term in 1988.
 The National Assembly had failed to elect a successor at that time.
 Seventeen days after being elected, as he was returning from Lebanon's Independence Day celebrations on November 22, 1989, a 250 kg car bomb was detonated next to Moawad's motorcade in West Beirut, killing him and 23 others.
 Chawki Choweiri, Lebanon's UN representative, said "This is the major catastrophe of the years of catastrophes we have had so far.
 We may have lost one of the last opportunities to unite the nation."

 To this day, the identity and motives of those responsible remain a matter of debate.
 Returning from the Cedar Revolution protest against the Syrian occupation on 14 March 2005, Nayla Moawad declared, "The independence of Lebanon was regained on March 14, and on March 14 I felt that I avenged (my husband's) assassination."